cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/use_cases/ssh.md

 ## Connect to SSH server with WARP to Tunnel

 You can use Cloudflare Tunnel to create a secure, outbound-only connection from your server to Cloudflare's edge.
 Users reach the service by installing the [Cloudflare WARP client](/cloudflare-one/connections/connect-devices/warp/) on their device and enrolling in your Zero Trust organization.
-You can optionally build Zero Trust policies to achieve granular control over user access.
+By default, all devices enrolled in your organization can access the service unless you build policies to allow or block specific users.

 ### 1. Connect the server to Cloudflare